e-clawson/capstone-practice/README.md

 backend
 - in server.js, setup post request, and test post request route in reqbin/postman etc
 - add middleware to handle requests app.use(express.json())

+front end
+- go to app.jsx and map the todos to render the list